f5devcentral/f5-big-iq-lab/docs/class6/module5/lab3.rst

-Lab 5.3: Remove device from a silo and import in default silo
+Lab 5.3: Remove device from a silo and re-import it in BIG-IQ
 -------------------------------------------------------------

-Now the necessary objects have been renamed on the BIG-IP, let's remove the device from its silo and re-discover and re-import it into the default silo (main stream).
+Now the necessary objects have been renamed on the BIG-IP, let's remove the device from its silo and re-discover and re-import it into BIG-IQ.

 1. From the Device tab > BIG-IP Devices, select **SJC-vBIGIP01.termmarc.com** and click on **Remove All Services**